Why do some books “work,” while others don’t? Why do readers ravenously consume one book, while they put down another and forget about it entirely?

 “Once we hear ‘Knock-Knock,’ we expect the Convention of the joke form . . . a fun play on words payoff.
 If we don’t get the play-on-words convention, the listener won’t laugh.
 The joke will die.
 It doesn’t work.”

 In the same way, your story won’t work if it doesn’t include its Story Grid Genre Conventions.
 So make sure you know the common Conventions of your chosen Genre.
 Only that way can you deliver on your reader’s expectations!

-Fulfill the Genre’s Obligatory Scenes
+Fulfill the Genre’s Obligatory Moments

 For example, a Mystery must have a “discovery of the body scene,” later followed by a “confrontation of the killer” scene.
 They just have to happen.
-Without them, the reader will be shaking her head in frustration.
+Without them, the reader will be shaking their head in frustration.

-“Obligatory scenes are the most difficult ones for a writer to crack—the discovery of the dead body scene, the hero at the mercy of the villain scene, the first kiss scene, the attack of the monster scene, etc. The reason is that these scenes can easily devolve into cliché.
+“Obligatory moments are the most difficult ones for a writer to crack—the discovery of the dead body scene, the hero at the mercy of the villain scene, the first kiss scene, the attack of the monster scene, etc. The reason is that these moments can easily devolve into cliché.
 They’ve been done to death.
 To come up with something fresh and surprising is an extremely difficult task.”

 And this is usually where the amateur author decides that writing within a Story Grid Genre isn’t worth it.
 “I don’t want to write a story full of cliches,” you might think, and then decide to do it on your own.

 But this is a deadly mistake and has lead many talented authors, who could have published wildly successful books, into obsolescence.